Astrorey776/SplitScreen_Adrian_Martin/README.md

 # Split Screen

 ## About me
-I am Roger Salas, student of Video Games Degree by UPC at CITM.
+I am Adrián Martín, student of Video Games Degree by UPC at CITM.
 This content is generated for the second year’s subject Project 2, under supervision of Pedro Omedas.

 ## About the project
 This project is about how to implement a Split Screen within our videogames whatever the number of players available.